-To be Pell eligible, a program must be at least one year long, or require a certain number of clock hours.
-Because of the length of some CTC certificate programs, they are not Pell eligible.
+To be Pell eligible, a program must be at least one year long or require a certain number of clock hours.
+Because of the length of some CTC certificate programs, many certificates are not eligible for Pell.
 Generally, certificate programs are NOT Pell-eligible because they do not take more than one year to complete.

 Can I use my financial aid in the bookstore for textbook purchases?

-Yes.
-If you are eligible for Pell, and all your tuition and fees have been paid, you can use a portion of your award towards purchases in the bookstore.
+Yes, if all your tuition and fees have been paid, and you're eligible for more aid than your total cost, you can you use a portion of your award towards purchases in the bookstore.
+Purchases using aid are limited to \$600.
+Not all students are eligible for the full \$600 as eligibility is determined on a case-by-case basis.
 Financial aid in the bookstore is available by the first day of the semester.